HL7/davinci-crd/input/pagecontent/hooks.md

 <div markdown="1" class="new-content">
 ###### Pre-emptive prior authorization

 One result of invoking a CRD Server may be - based on the patient, their type of coverage, and other information available in the patient's record queried by the CRD Server - that the service determines that not only is prior authorization necessary for the intervention being ordered, but that the ordered intervention meets prior authorization requirements.
-In such a case, the CRD Server may return a card with two alternate suggestions - store the prior authorization in computable or add the prior authorization as an annotation to the order.
+In such a case, the CRD Server may return a card with two alternate suggestions - store the prior authorization in computable form or add the prior authorization as an annotation to the order.

-The first will be handled through a 'create' action that stores a ClaimResponse instance complying with the HRex [unsolicited authorization](StructureDefinition-profile-claimresponse.html) profile together with an 'update' to the order or appointment instance that triggered the CDS Hook invocation to modify the record adding the ClaimResponse as a 'supportingInfo' element - establishing a linkage between the order and the prior authorization.
+The first will be handled through a 'create' action that stores a ClaimResponse instance complying with the HRex [unsolicited authorization](StructureDefinition-profile-claimresponse.html) profile together with an 'update' to the order or appointment instance that triggered the CDS Hook invocation, to modify the record adding the ClaimResponse as a 'supportingInfo' element - establishing a linkage between the order and the prior authorization.

-The second suggestion will function exactly as per the 'annotate' card, with the annotation covering all relevant information needed for the prior authorization (billing codes, modifiers, authorized quantity, authorized amounts, authorized period, authorization number, etc.).
+The second suggestion will function exactly as per the 'annotate' card.
+The annotation will cover all relevant information needed for the prior authorization (billing codes, modifiers, authorized quantity, authorized amounts, authorized period, authorization number, etc.).
 Support for this  second suggestion type is included as part of the mandatory support required for 'Annotate' suggestions.

 CRD clients and services MAY, by mutual agreement, make use of the new CDS Hooks system action functionality to cause annotations to automatically be stored on the relevant request, appointment, etc.  These implementations will be responsible for ensuring that the only changes made to the EHR record are to add the annotations contemplated here.
 It is likely that the conformance expectation on the use of system actions will be tighter in future releases.

 ```
 {
-  "summary": "Referal has received prior authorization",
+  "summary": "Referral has received prior authorization",
   "indicator": "info",
   "detail": "Patient's ABC plan authorizes weekly physio-therapy on their right shoulder for 6 weeks.
 Please submit as billing code 12345 with specialty modifier of 0A.
 Authorization number 98765 is valid through Jun 7, 2020.",
   "source": {